apioo/psx/library/PSX/Cache/README.md

 [PSR-6](http://www.php-fig.org/psr/psr-6/) implementation using the doctrine cache system.
-Through theses classes it is possible to access the doctrine cache system through an PSR-6 interface.
+Through theses classes it is possible to access the doctrine cache system through a PSR-6 interface.

 ## Usage